Ameen Faisal

 Ameen Faisal is the former National Security Advisor and former Minister of Defence and National Security of the Republic of Maldives.

 Political career

 He was a founding member of the Maldivian Democratic Party (MDP).
 He was active in Major Rallies with the President Mohamed Nasheed, while he was an activist.
 Ameen resigned on 7 February 2012, with the cabinet of president Mohamed Nasheed tendered televised en masse resignation.

 Ameen Faisal played a major role in the then opposition rallies in the presidency of Abdulla Yameen, and was instrumental in the 2018 presidential campaign of the President Ibrahim Mohamed Solih.
-He was expected to be the Minister of defence in the new coalition government cabinet, but the chairperson of the Maldivian Democratic Party (MDP) Mariya Ahmed Didi was appointed.
+He was expected to be the Minister of Defence in the new coalition government cabinet, but the chairperson of MDP Mariya Ahmed Didi was appointed.